 During your driving test, you’ll be asked to perform one of 3 reverse parking manoeuvres.
 This can be difficult even for experienced drivers, but your instructor will help make sure you feel confident and competent performing these before your test.
-Losing control while reverse parking or having to reposition to correct a misjudgement could lead to faults.
+Losing control while reverse or parallel parking or having to re-position to correct a misjudgement could lead to faults.

 Failing to properly signal your intentions – indicating which way you’re going, checking you're aware of the space around the car before indicating and turning – is a potential danger to you and others out on the road.
 Remember MSM – mirror, signal, manoeuvre.
 Commit this acronym to memory, it’s much more useful than OMG.

 Keep these tips in mind on your big day and you should be on the road in no time.
 And if you're in need of some extra lessons before your test, we know just where you can find a driving instructor.